 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Lucas Davenport #18 series and is a This detective mystery is a hardcover edition on May 6, 2008 and has 384 pages.
+It is part of the Lucas Davenport #18 series and is a detective mystery on May 6, 2008 and has 384 pages.

 Explore it on Goodreads or Amazon.